1231varun/resource-sharing-service/docs/api-specification.md

 ---

-*API specification follows RESTful principles with consistent error handling and comprehensive documentation.*
+*API specification updated to match current implementation with all endpoints and correct response formats.*